opensearch-project/project-website/_posts/2023-04-04-segment-replication.md

 ## What's next?

 The 2.7 OpenSearch release provides a peer-to-peer (node-to-node) implementation of segment replication.
 With this release, you can choose to use either document replication or segment replication based on your cluster configuration and workloads.
 In the coming releases, OpenSearch remote storage, our next-generation storage architecture, will use segment replication as the single replication mechanism.
 Segment replication-enabled remote store will eliminate network bottlenecks on primary shards for clusters with higher replica counts.
 We are also exploring a chain replication strategy to further alleviate the load on primary shards.
+For better usability, we are planning to integrate segment replication with OpenSearch Dashboards so you can enable the feature using the Dashboards UI.